-Regional accreditation ensures that the college’s academic program and services meet acceptable levels of quality.
+Accreditation ensures that the college’s academic program and services meet acceptable levels of quality.
 Institutions must be accredited by a federally recognized accrediting agency to qualify for participation in federal financial aid programs that provide low cost loans to students.
 Often times, employers also want to verify the accreditation of a college or university before they will pay for tuition or fees as part of a company-sponsored benefits program.

 HCC Accreditation Status

 Howard Community College is accredited by the Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104, 267-284-5000, and the Maryland Higher Education Commission to offer programs of learning and to award the associate in arts degree and certificate of proficiency.
-Accreditation lasts up to four years, and the Howard Community College received notice of its re-accreditation in November 2016.
+Accreditation lasts up to eight years, and the Howard Community College received notice of its re-accreditation in November 2016.

 Nursing and Allied Health Accreditation